-Melinda Levin is a documentary filmmaker and a Professor in UNT's Department of Media Arts.
+Melinda Levin is a documentary filmmaker along with being a Professor and Director of the Master of Fine Arts degree in UNT's Department of Media Arts.

 Working primarily in the documentary mode, Levin has produced, directed, edited and shot documentaries in the U.S. and abroad, including North America, Europe, the Middle East and Asia.
 Her works have screened on PBS and broadcast outlets worldwide, and at New York's Museum of Modern Art, The San Francisco Art Museum, The Society for Applied Anthropology, The American Anthropology Association, and The Society for Cinema and Media Studies, as well as several U.S. Embassies, theatres and broadcast outlets worldwide.

 Professor Levin holds a competitive fellowship with the MIT Enterprise Forum in Cambridge, Massachusetts.
 This appointment is in support of her work as founder of a startup company (based in Boston) that is designing a web application for location-based reporting and storytelling.